 - 1/8 cup chopped walnuts

-- Spread a ladleful or so of batter onto the waffle iron and bake until the waffle is done, usually 3 to 5 minutes, depending on your iron.
-Mix ingredients for Maple Nut Cream Cheese Spread together.
+- In a bowl, mix all of the ingredients together.
 Serve waffles immediately with a schmear of Maple Nut Cream Cheese.
 I also ended up drizzling maple syrup on them after the cream cheese.